laiunce/online_scoring_modeling/README.md

 # scoring online

 This is a basic structure to train a model and create an API with realtime scoring.
-Then you onli have to replace the pkl model and adapt the UI in HTML.
+Then you only have to replace the pkl model and adapt the UI in HTML.

 structure: